 How to cook spaghetti squash in the Instant Pot

-Rather than cutting the raw squash, we are cooking spaghetti squash whole in the Instant Pot does take longer than halved, but the results are so worth it: perfectly cooked squash, and the ‘noodles’ have a much better texture.
+Rather than cutting the raw squash, we are cooking spaghetti squash whole in the Instant Pot.
+While this does take longer than halved, the results are so worth it: perfectly cooked squash, and the 'noodles' have the perfect texture.

 - place a cup of water in the stainless steel insert of your Instant Pot.

 - place the trivet on top.

 - Poke spaghetti squash all over with a paring knife.
 Note: you can only fit small (2 lb) & medium (3 lb) spaghetti squash in a 6 quart model.

-- Steam for 20 minutes (small) or 25 minutes (medium).
+- Cook on high pressure for 20 minutes (small) or 25 minutes (medium).
 Release the pressure immediately and check to see if your squash is cooked to your liking.